floookay/pluckey/README.md

 | 2      | micro usb connectors | or two micro usb cables |
 | 8      | short wires          |                         |

-Additionally I'd recommend getting a pair hotswapable headers for both pro micros.
-Since there is enough space below the controller you can also get the cheap bulky 2.54 headers from e.g. Aliexpress.
+Additionally I'd recommend getting a pair of hotswapable headers for both pro micros.

 **Assembly:**
 Start by soldering the diodes, the headers, trrs jack and the mini usb port to the same side of the pcb.
 Make sure to clip the pins beforehand so they're flush on the other side.